 - use mulch as a weed suppressant where possible.

 This includes the use of Slasher organic herbicide on Broom in Queens Park (with a current 80% success rate), steam weeding on periwinkle (results presently inconclusive) and rust fungus on Bridal Creeper (results presently inconclusive).
 To find out more please read about our current use and position.

-We make a significant annual financial investment to conservation on the coast, with support from community and corporate volunteers, school and other partners.
+We make a significant annual financial investment to conservation on the coast, with support from the community and corporate volunteers, schools and other partners.